8 Ways to Reduce Gas and Farting

 2. Hydrogen Sulphide: This gas is characteristic of the well-known “rotten eggs” smell.
 Hydrogen sulphide is naturally produced in the intestines and when present in large amounts it is in fact flammable.
 Hydrogen sulphide is the gas that gives sewage systems and swamps their unappealing odor.

-3. Dimethyl Sulphide: Contributing a sweet smell, dimethyl sulphide is perhaps the least offensive compound that makes up the smell of farts.
-If you have ever cooked Brussel sprouts then you are able to distinguish the chemical odor of dimethyl sulphide.
+3. Dimethyl Sulphide: Contributing to a sweet smell, dimethyl sulphide is perhaps the least offensive compound that makes up the smell of farts.
+If you have ever cooked Brussel sprouts, then you are able to distinguish the chemical odor of dimethyl sulphide.

 What is Causing Your Farting?

 Gas accumulates in the body for a number of reasons including hormonal changes and specific foods which naturally produce gas pains.
 As gas passes throughout your digestive tract, it accumulates and it is eventually passed just as feces does from the colon.
-Disturbances can occur differently in person to person causing indigestion, bloating, excessive gas build up and pain in the abdomen.
-When these symptoms occur, your body is signaling to you that there is a problem in you digestive system hindering the escape of gas.
+Disturbances can occur differently from person to person causing indigestion, bloating, excessive gas build up, and pain in the abdomen.
+When these symptoms occur, your body signals to you that there is a problem in your digestive system hindering the escape of gas.

 Food irritants from sensitivities and allergies are only one of many triggers that can irritate the digestive organs and create disturbances.
 Abnormal bacterial growth and fermentation within the gut can leave you feeling generally unwell.
 The following five reasons may be causing you stomach bloating and farting: